yanarkhan/company-react-tailwind/README.md

 The production-ready files will be in the `dist/` folder.

+## 🌍 Live Demo

+You can view the live demo of the project here: [Company React with Tailwind](https://company-react-tailwind.vercel.app/)

 ## 📜 License

 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/yanarkhan/company-react-tailwind/blob/main/LICENSE) file for details.